Get your degree in pyschology

 The psychology program in the College of Adult and Professional Studies is a practice-oriented degree designed to prepare adults to work in the helping professions or to go on to graduate school.
-Classes are offered in the evenings and online so adult students can maintain their work, family and other responsibilities.
+Most classes are offered in the evenings so adult students can maintain their work, family and other responsibilities.

 - Understand the major theoretical approaches, research findings, and historical trends in the science of psychology.

 - Demonstrate an understanding of the use of major research methods in psychology, including design, data analysis, and interpretation.

 - Apply the major theoretical approaches in psychology to reality-based personal, social, motivational, emotional, educational, and organizational issues.

 - Professor of Psychology, Division Chair: Social and Behavioral Sciences

 - Bachelor of Science in Psychology, Friends University; Master of Arts in Family Ministry, Friends University; Master of Arts in Religious Education, Southwestern Baptist Theological Seminary; Master of Arts in Marriage and Family Therapy, Southwestern Baptist Theological Seminary; Doctor of Philosophy in Counselor Education and Supervision, Regent University